Correct Monitor Height: The Ergonomics Guide (2026)

 The ten-second test

 Sit at your desk the way you normally do, close your eyes for a second, then open them and look straight ahead without adjusting your head.
 Wherever your eyes naturally land is where the top third of your monitor should be.
 If your eyes land above the top of the screen, it’s too low.
 If they land well below the middle, it’s too high — less common, but it happens with monitor arms cranked up too far.
+Run this test before buying anything — it tells you which direction to adjust, not just that something’s off.

 Why “too low” is by far the more common problem